M3nny/website/src/routes/content/open-sagra/+page.svelte.md

 #### Making an order

-At the checkout the cashier will have a barebone simple interface as well as a confirm page.
+At the checkout the cashier will have a bare bone simple interface as well as a confirm page.
 <img src="showcase/checkout.png" alt="checkout"/>

 after confirming the order, the ingredients in the database will be decreased automatically according to the dishes that have been ordered. <br>